iotaledger/goshimmer/docs/tangle.md

     <tr>
         <td>Payload length</td>
         <td>uint32</td>
         <td>The length of the Payload.
-Since its type may be unknown to the node it must be declared in advance.
+Since its type may be unknown to the node, it must be declared in advance.
 0 length means no payload will be attached.</td>
     </tr>
     <tr>
         <td colspan="1">